New I-20 Students

 The spelling of your name on all U.S. visa and immigration documents must be exactly the same as the spelling of your name in your passport.

-If all information is correct, sign and date the I-20 on line 11.
+If all information is correct, sign and date the I-20.

 F-1 students are required to pay a fee to the Student and Exchange Visitor Information System (SEVIS).